-- (1) The enforcement of Board of Directors in any following circumstances shall be covered the meeting date, period, the content of proposal, the opinions from all the independent directors and the handling from company. - The matters mentioned in Provisions of Article 14-III of the Securities and Exchange Act. - B. Except any of the above matters, other proposals on record which are made either opposite or reserve objections by independent directors: Not applicable. - (2) The enforcement of avoiding the interested-director from making a decision of the interest-relative-proposal: directors acted to avoid possible influence on the result of decisions taken on motions with conflicts of interest to Poya International.
-The chart as provided below is the implementation for reference. - (3) Assessment of the objective to fortify the functions of the Board of Directors in the current period and the most recent fiscal year (such as establishment of the Audit Committee, improvement of information transparency...) and the accomplishments: - A. Poya International has amended the part of articles of "Rules and Procedures of Board of Directors Meetings" and "Audit Committee Charter" in 2018 to let Board of Directors runs more efficiently. - B. Poya International has formulated the Procedures for Election of Directors in 2016 to complete corporate management and implement the company autonomy pragmatically. - C. Poya International has formulated the measures of performance assessment of the Board of Directors in 2015 to implement the execution of corporate governance and promote the function of the Board of Directors. - D. Poya International established the Audit Committee and the Nominating Committee in 2014 to fortify the execution of corporate governance and the mechanism of management - E. The minutes of Board session on record and the relative corporate governance regulations were uploaded to the special web pages designed for investors for the purpose to fortify the information disclosure of the Board of Directors.
+- (4) During this and recent fiscal years, Poya International has worked to strengthen the function of the Board (e.g., establishing the Audit Committee and enhancing information transparency) and evaluate the implementation of such measures: - A. Poya International has amended the part of articles of "Rules of evaluation of Board of Directors Meetings" in 2019 to implment company's goverance, improve function of the Board of Directors, set up objectives with enhancement of efficiency for Board of Directors. - B.Poya International has amended the part of articles of "Rules and Procedures of Board of Directors Meetings" and "Audit Committee Charter" in 2018 to let Board of Directors runs more efficiently. - C.Poya International has formulated the Procedures for Election of Directors in 2016 to complete corporate management and implement the company autonomy pragmatically. - D.Poya International has formulated the measures of performance assessment of the Board of Directors in 2015 to implement the execution of corporate governance and promote the function of the Board of Directors. - E.Poya International established the Audit Committee and the Nominatiing Committee in 2014 to fortify the execution of corporate governance and the mechanism of management - F.The minutes of Board session on record and the relative corporate governance regulations were uploaded to the special web pages designed for investors for the purpose to fortify the information disclosure of the Board of Directors.